sDesign10/PanasonicRTs-DECT/README.md

 ## Firmware Flashing Tutorial
 Follow the above instructions here: https://sites.google.com/view/sitelpolyphonic/modding-tutorial

-## What to do with original BIN files
+## What to do with original MIDI files

 - Load the binary file with a text editor
 - Copy all of the hex values in the binary file